UbiquityRobotics/ubiquity_main/README.md

 	cd {directory that contains rpi2-build-image.sh}
         sudo ./rpi2-build-image.sh

+As of now, this script fails when it trys to unmount `/srv/rpi2/trusty/build/chroot/proc`.
+The work around is to reboot the machine:

+        sudo reboot

+Now finish everything off by running the remainder of the script that is now sitting in `.../cleanup.sh`.

+        sudo cleanup.sh

 The result show up in `/srv/rpi2/trusty/` as two files with suffixes that end in `.img` and `.bmap`.
 There are two things that can be done: